 Simba won the $50,000 Mary Rena Murphy Grand Prix (Kentucky) in 2000, his last year of showing.

 “I wish I had him again now because I feel like I would do a much better job with him now,” said Kraut.
 “I’ve learned a lot since then.

-“He got me when I was a newcomer to the whole international scene,” continued Kraut, who now has two Olympic Games teams and two World Equestrian Games teams to her credit, along with Olympic team gold and WEG team silver.
+“He got me when I was a newcomer to the whole international scene,” continued Kraut, who now has three Olympic Games teams and three World Equestrian Games teams to her credit, with team gold and silver medals earned at both.

 “Geoff loved following him around and was hands-on the whole time,” Kraut said.
 “And in the end, he gave him to me, which was extraordinary.”

 Kraut described Simba as a relatively uncomplicated horse, but one that got wound up in the schooling area.
 “For his warm-up, I would trot once around, canter once around, and jump four fences, then get off.
 I’d get off him when I was like two out, and then I’d get back on right before we went in the ring,” she said.

 “He was so brave,” she added.
 “I don’t think the whole time I rode him he ever stopped.
 You could come sideways to a fence, and he would hop over it.
 The only worry I ever had was the control.
 There were often times when I didn’t have a lot of control.
 But it didn’t matter—as long as I could get him in front of the jump, he was going to do his best to get over it.”